jezzsantos/automate.plugin-rider/CONTRIBUTING.md

 * Clone the repo locally
 * Open the root directory
 * Set the environment variable (in your Terminal) `JAVA_HOME` to your local installation of the `corretto-17.0.3` JDK.
   Which this project currently uses.
-By default IntelliJ installs to (on Windows): `%userprofile%\.jdks\corretto-17.0.3` .
+By default, IntelliJ installs to (on Windows): `%userprofile%\.jdks\corretto-17.0.3`
+  .

 ## Building the code